 Our interpretation of the age of council members is that a council with an average age of below 30 is possibly too young and inexperienced to govern a college with wisdom, while an average age of 60 or more would suggest that the council is on average too old, in that while it brings collective experience and wisdom to the governing process, it does not cater for youth by bringing new blood into the council.
-The average age of council members in this college is 54, which is much higher than the national average of 46 and the provincial average of 45.
-This indicates that the council consist of predominantly older members.
+The average age of council members in this college is 46, which compares with a national average of 46 and a provincial average of 45.